otrv4/otrv4/architecture-decisions/005-brace-keys.md

 Every Mixed shared secret derivation requires both an ECDH key and a brace key.
 For the purposes of this explanation, we will only discuss the brace key.

 `n` is the number of DH ratchets before performing a new DH computation.
+This variable is set to 3.

 The interim root key derivations will use a brace key derived from a `SHAKE-256` using the previous brace key as the seed.